 In addition, the Administrative Board can also factor into the overall assessment performance elements that are outside of the agreed targets as well as exceptional performance and developments.
-The target achievement level can be between 0% and 150% (130% until 2022 or 150% from 2023).
+The target achievement level can be between 0% and 150%.
 The total target achievement level is determined on the basis of the weighted target achievement levels for the individual performance targets.
 The final short-term variable remuneration payment is made after the consolidated financial statements have been approved.